Scanning and Restoring The Witness — Part 3

 The last post described using image correlation to measure the motion of the white dots in each of the four frame corners.
 These white dots move together with the video raster.
 Stabilising the white dots will stabilise the unwanted movement or jitter of the video raster.

-So now we come to the topic of how to measure the frame-to-frame movement of these white dots.
+Now we come to the topic of how to measure the frame-to-frame movement of the little white dots in the corners of the frame.

-This required scrubbing through the 2K scan and measuring the video raster dimensions at the locations where the raster seems to have a noticeably smaller size.
-The following table contains some measurements for “Marianne” (1963):
+Finding the smallest video raster crop size for downsampling required scrubbing through the 2K scan and measuring the video raster dimensions at the locations where the raster seems to have a noticeably smaller size.

 Wow, we’re up to the 23rd post in this blog series on restoring the Tarax Show Christmas Pantomime kines.
 Let’s take a breather and review where we’ve been so far and then map out the next steps.

-So let’s see, we’ve covered preparatory work before scanning, various attempts and experiences with scanning the kines, some more successful than others, an analysis of the scans and some experiments with digital restoration.
+So far we’ve covered preparatory work before scanning, various attempts and experiences with scanning the kines, an analysis of the scans and some experiments with digital restoration.

 Having assessed the four Tarax Show Christmas Pantomime kine scans, it is time to plan out a restoration roadmap.

-However, the scan of The Golden Princess done on the Spirit Datacine suffers rather badly from some of the defects to which “line scanners” like the Spirit are susceptible.
+The scan of The Golden Princess from the Spirit Datacine suffers rather badly from some of the defects to which “line scanners” like the Spirit are susceptible.

 In assessing these kine scans we come finally and briefly to the sound tracks.
 Each kine has an optical soundtrack, some are variable area, others variable density.